Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 Press Metallic Detail In Shallow Passes

 Craft metallic foil, composite leaf, or gilded spots should sit in the face, not float on top like loose confetti.
+Check what the foil, leaf, or finish is made from, then try the full clay, bake, and finish stack on a sample.

 Bake On A Flat Tile